jonlpersson/ed-latimore/site/_resources/sober-letters-chapter.md

       * Every heavy drinker has feelings of guilt and regret.
 You’ll discover the specific methods I’ve used to process these powerful emotions so you can have a positive, healthy future.

+      This is the book I wish I had when I was at the mercy of alcohol.&nbsp;
   - _id: block_cta
     image: >-
       /assets/images/resources/the-3-things-keeping-you-from-getting-sober-3d-1.png